freiheit-com/kuberpult/README_DEVELOPERS.md

 For full usage instructions, please check the [readme](https://github.com/freiheit-com/kuberpult/blob/main/readme.md).

 ## Install dev tools
 It is split into two parts.
 The backend logic is in the `cd-service`.
-The frontend is also split into two microservices, the `frontend-service` that provides the REST backing for the ui, and the `ui-service` with the actual ui.
+The frontend is also split into two parts (but they are both deployed as one microservice), the `frontend-service` that provides the REST backing for the ui, and the `ui-service` with the actual ui.
 The `cd-service` takes the URL of the repository to watch from the environment variable `KUBERPULT_GIT_URL` and the branch to watch from the environment variable `KUBERPULT_GIT_BRANCH`.

 ## Prerequisite software